 Some pilots cancel IFR when they are still quite high and not even close to seeing the airport.
-They will still request flight following.
+They will then request flight following.
+Why?

 I don’t understand this line of thinking unless you aren’t getting the altitudes or route you want.
-If you are still getting flight following you might as well stay on your IFR flight plan.
+If you want flight following why not stay on your IFR flight plan?
 You are up with approach/center anyway.

 That is for you to decide, though.
-It is legal to cancel if you can maintain VFR cloud clearances and you are outside of Class A airspace.
+It’s legal to cancel if you can maintain VFR cloud clearances.
 Personally, I don’t cancel IFR unless it is a visual approach to an uncontrolled airport and I have the airport in sight.